kubedb/cli/docs/guides/mongodb/clustering/replicaset.md

 - `spec.replicaSet` represents the configuration for replicaset.
   - `name` denotes the name of mongodb replicaset.
+  - `keyFileSecret` is deprecated now.
+Use `spec.certificateSecret` instead.
+For existing MongoDB instances, KubeDB operator will handle the migration by itself. `keyFileSecret` field will be removed in future.
-  - `KeyFileSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
-Each mongod instances in the replica set uses the contents of the keyfile as the shared password for authenticating other members in the deployment.
-Only mongod instances with the correct keyfile can join the replica set. _User can provide the `KeyFileSecret` by creating a secret with key `key.txt`.
-See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `KeyFileSecret`._ If `KeyFileSecret` is not given, KubeDB operator will generate a `KeyFileSecret` itself.
+- `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
+Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
+Only mongod instances with the correct keyfile can join the replica set. _User can provide the `certificateSecret` by creating a secret with key `key.txt`.
+See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `certificateSecret`._ If `certificateSecret` is not given, KubeDB operator will generate a `certificateSecret` itself.
 - `spec.replicas` denotes the number of members in `rs0` mongodb replicaset.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.